dador92/get_clean_data/README.md

    - `std.dev`
 c.
 The data table is sorted (arranged) using `volunteer`, `study`, `activity`, and `measure` in that order.

 The tidy data set (`data.s4`) takes up 213.8 KB of memory.
-The dimensions haven't changed since the last step.
+The dimensions haven't changed from the previous step.

 Finally the data table is saved to a CSV file named `dataTidy.csv`.
 Note that if this file already exists, it gets overwritten.
 The file takes up 431 KB on disk.